clawrence00/bbqtime/README.md

 ### Data Schema

-The following data schema has been created to show the relationship between the data models and the entities within those models.
+The following database schema has been created to show the relationship between the data models and the entities within those models.

 ![Data schema](https://github.com/clawrence00/bbqtime/blob/main/docs/images/data_schema.png)

-Explain it....
+There are eight database models.
+'Users' is the data model that is created by Django allauth and holds individual user logon and session data.
+The 'user_id' from this data model has been used as a foreign key in three other data models; 'UserProfile', 'Wishlist' and 'Review'.
+This allows users to save their delivery details and, with the 'product_id' as a second foreign key, add products to the wishlist and add reviews to individual products.
+The 'Product' data model is also used as a foreign key in the 'OrderLineItem' model along with 'order_id'.
+This links to the 'Order' data model which collects data for orders placed.
+Guest order data is still logged as the 'userprofile' key is allowed to be null.
+The 'Product' data model itself contains the information for individual products and is linked to the 'Category' model by the 'category_id' foreign key.
+This allows products to be sorted by category.

 ### Design Choices